BlopaSc/PAIndemic/README.md

 If you desire to only try the agent evaluation, skip all the sections related to Unity/the web client.

+If you only want to perform the tests used as part of the article "PAIndemic: A Planning Agent For Pandemic" run:

+python FinalTests.py heuristic
+python FinalTests.py planning

 ## Getting Started

 To get started you might require the following software and tools: